 Can you move all your products and blogs across to a new platform?

 The answer is yes.
-Don't worry it is not a case of cut and paste for hours on end!
+Don’t worry it is not a case of cut and paste for hours on end!
 The value in your website is the content you have built up over the previous years.
 This can include blogs, images and products.
 No one wants to start again when they are looking to re-platform.
 Imagine having to copy and paste or re-write all your descriptions from scratch.
 What you are looking for is a migration platform to do the work for you.
-There are a lot of them out there but only one we would highly recomend due to excellent support and a clear pricing strategy.
+There are a lot of them out there but only one we would highly recommend due to excellent support and a clear pricing strategy.
 They even have a free transfer service which is great if you only have a few products and blogs.

 Cart2Cart have helped us migrate 20+ websites from a variety of platforms.
-This has included moving from Wordpress to Shopify and vice versa, Wix to Shopify and Wordpress and Magento to Shopify.
+This has included moving from WordPress to Shopify and vice versa, Wix to Shopify and WordPress and Magento to Shopify.
 They have also produced some fantastic stats around the most popular transfers of platforms.